fossterer/fossterer.github.io/Technical/pay-your-shared-expenses-proactively--financials-series-part-1.md

-# Pay Your Shared Expenses Proactively
+# Pay Your Shared Expenses Proactively (Financials Series Part - 1)

 Have you been using [Splitwise][1] ([Here][2]'s the download link) or a similar expense-sharing app for letting your friends pay for your expenses and settle later?
 I hear you.
 We always pay our debts